 Over the years, James has met several magic luminaries as part of his thesis including Derren Brown, Eugene Burger, Larry Hass, Lance Burton and Paul Zenon.
 James’ magic mentor is the world-renowned close-up magician Fay Presto.

-Within his teaching at the University of Cumbria James critically analyses play texts for performance and examine practitioner theories in practical environments.
+Within his teaching at the University of Cumbria James critically analyses play texts for performance and examines practitioner theories in practical environments.
 His teaching style allows the students to explore and develop their own practices and further enhance their creativity within practical workshops.

 Outside of professional interests, James is passionate about performance magic, Shakespeare in performance, snooker and is a mean backgammon player.